wmason1997/WM-Weather-Dashboard/README.md

 ## Description ##

 This Weather Dashboard was made to practice the use of third-party APIs and Bootstrap.
-I used the [5 Day Weather Forecast](https://openweathermap.org/forecast5) to retrieve weather data for the city's that the user searched for.
+I used the [5 Day Weather Forecast](https://openweathermap.org/forecast5) to retrieve weather data for the cities that the user searched for.
 I was happy to realize that certain CSS styling and manipulation was coming to me more naturally and required less documentation referencing during this project's development and I am excited to eventually enjoy that level of comfort with this sort of material down the road.

 ## Credits ##